 Anum Fatima: The True Essence Of Aurat March!

 In a patriarchal society like that of Pakistan, where hierarchies are made to define the role of both genders.
 Consequently, this leads to the perception that women are inferiors.
 One of the drawbacks of patriarchy in such a society is that it leads to causing tyranny.

 Ultimately, failing to understand the root cause of disruption in the societal order, the outcome leads to promulgating events like Aurat March.
 Precisely, the concept of the march itself is proficient but the ideology behind the march is quite irrational.

 Understanding it correctly, instead of shouting for rights and tearing down whatever respect is left between both genders, what we can exercise is portraying accomplishments of women like Anum.
-Instead of leading the march towards incidents of sexual abuse and depicting them through posters.
-The agenda of the march can be lead to highlighting the importance of female education.
+Instead of only leading the march towards incidents of sexual abuse and depicting them through posters.
+The agenda of the march can also be lead to highlighting the importance of female education.
 Moreover, we can depict the success of women in sports like Mahoor Shahzad achievements in badminton and Summaiya Baloch, the Pakistani female boxer.